Inventrohyder/inventronet/README.md

 loss = MSE()
 metric = Precision()

-# Compile the model with the loss function and the metric
+# Compile the model with the loss function, optimizer and the metric
-model.compile(loss, metric)
+model.compile(loss, StochasticGradientDescent(), metric)

 # Fit the model on the training data
 model.fit(input_data, output_data, epochs, learning_rate)